-The best advice my mom and I ever received about my disability accommodations was that we should transition to a 504 plan right before graduating from high school, so I didn’t have to worry about whether or not I would receive accommodations in the future.
-We have shared this advice with everyone we know with an IEP, and today I will be sharing it with my readers.
+The best advice my mom and I ever received about my disability accommodations was that we should transition to a 504 plan right before graduating from high school.
+This way, I didn’t have to worry about whether or not I would receive accommodations in the future.
+We have shared this advice with everyone we know with an IEP.
 Here is why students should transition to a 504 plan after graduation, and how to convert an IEP to a 504 plan.

 First, what is a 504 plan?

 A 504 plan is a legal document that ensures people with disabilities or chronic illnesses are able to receive reasonable accommodations for their condition in the classroom or workplace.
-This can include but is not limited to using assistive technology, receiving breaks, or accessible documents.
+This can include the use of assistive technology, receiving breaks, accessible documents, and more.
 504 plans also prohibit discrimination based on disability, and students with 504 plans are protected by the Office of Civil Rights within the United States Department of Education.

 What about my IEP?

-Individualized Education Plans, or IEPs, expire the moment a student graduates from high school, because they are created under the Individuals with Disabilities Education Act, also known as the IDEA.
+Individualized Education Plans, or IEPs, expire the moment a student graduates from high school.
+This is because they are created under the Individuals with Disabilities Education Act, also known as the IDEA.
 IDEA protects students until they graduate high school or turn 22, whichever comes first.
-Since 504 plans are developed under the Rehabilitation Act, there is no age minimum or maximum to receive services, meaning the 504 plan can transition with the student to college and even the workplace.
+Since 504 plans are developed under the Rehabilitation Act, there is no age minimum or maximum to receive services.
+The 504 plan can transition with the student to college and even the workplace.

 Why I requested a 504 plan